Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/operations/Managing_transfer_states.md

 ## Create or modify the page layout

-Optionally you can select a **Layout** in the drop- down menu to use a customized column or filter display.
+Optionally you can select a **Layout** in the drop-down menu to use a customized column or filter display.
 To create a new layout:

 - Click the settings icon ![](/Images/TransferCFT/settings_icon.png)to open the column options.
 You can use the filter field to help you find fields more quickly.
 - Add or remove the filters you want to display in your page layout.